dtzxporter/DTZxPorterLanding/_tools/raindrop.md

 ---

 # Raindrop - The AFOP, Outlaws Mod Loader
-Allows modding the games "Avatar Frontiers of Pandora", and "Star Wars Outlaws" by loading assets on disk.
+Allows modding the games:

+- "Avatar Frontiers of Pandora"
+- "Star Wars Outlaws"

+by loading assets on disk.

 ## ❤️ Donate:
 - I take time out of my day to make this happen.